Sexual harrassment confirmed at Human Rights Commission, handling criticised

-An inquiry has found evidence of sexual harassment at the Human Rights Commission but says it was not a widespread problem.
+An inquiry has found evidence of sexual harassment at the Human Rights Commission but says it is not a widespread problem.

 Justice Minister Andrew Little released his ministerial review of the commission's handling of sexual harassment claims this afternoon.